 The Hamilton Tiger-Cats didn’t do anything overly crazy in Monday’s early game, but they got the job done offensively when they needed to.
 What struck me most about Hamilton’s 44-21 rout of Montreal was not so much what they did with the ball, but what the Als didn’t do when they had it.

-After losing a tough game in Calgary, Montreal could not seem to move the ball with any type of consistency, and it gave the Ticats short fields time and time again.
+gh game in Calgary, Montreal could not seem to move the ball with any type of consistency, and it gave the Ticats short fields time and time again.
 Seven punts from Sean Whyte?
 That’s something we’re definitely not used to seeing from the Alouettes.

 They just couldn’t seem to get anything going, and their inability to turn Avon Coborne’s second quarter fumble into any points spoke to that loudest.